pace-thomson/UDP_Repeater_Service/README.md

 application when the user logs in.
 It is intended to run in the background and as such, only runs out of the system tray.

 ## Installer
 The installer for this application is a 2 part wix toolset bootstrapper.
-It first installs .NET Framework 4.7.2 and then runs the main installer for the whole Packet
+It first installs .NET Framework 4.7.2 and then runs the main installer for the actual UDP
 Repeater Service.
 This installer downloads all the needed files for operation, registers the Service/Backend with the Windows Service Controller, and sets up the GUI to run on startup.
 Running [Packet_Repeater_Installer.exe](Packet_Repeater_Installer.exe) will do everything needed to get this system up and running.